nvim-treesitter/nvim-treesitter/README.md

 Treesitter parser for python has been installed
 ```

-Cool, let's see which parser is installed:
+Cool, lets see which parsers are installed:
 ```vim
 :TSInstallInfo
 csharp     [✗] not installed